dmiccoli18/Java-code/README.md

 they roll a die, and they either have to find matching or unique items on other players list to score points. whoever has the most points after the round wins.

 Project1: A simple project I made in undergrad, it acts as connect4 that can be played in IntelliJ IDEA

+WufferBot (coming soon): I made the backend of a bot that works on Telegram for a variety of uses.
+This is a constantly updating and changing project